ryanphuang/e8/readme.md

   so there is no need for special instructions like `in` and `out`.
 Basic system functionality will be mapped to Page 0.
 Future fancy hardware will be mapped to the following small-id pages in the address space.
-- Multi-core and ring protection (coming soon): `e8` will not have protection rings (e.g. kernel mode and user mode).
+- Multi-core and ring protection (future plan): `e8` will not have protection rings (e.g. kernel mode and user mode).
 Rather, it will use an approach similar to ARM's TrustZone, where there will be a previledged VM that can manipulate other VM's execution and page tables.